CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Rock Dams.** The Vermkins ingeniously constructed simple dams to manipulate the water flow through the heart of their complex.
 Should the Vermkin sentry in area 5 signal for the release of a flood, one or both pools may be nearly empty, allowing the stream to flow unimpeded.

-### 8. Thraks Cave
+### 8. Thrak's Cave

-Within the heart of the Vermkinoid hideout, Thrak, the leader, insists on hoarding the majority of the raiders' ill-gotten gains.
+Within the heart of the Beastkin hideout, Thrak, the leader, insists on hoarding the majority of the raiders' ill-gotten gains.
 The spoils from the Mountainmaws' recent month of raiding and ambushing caravans are stockpiled in this den.

 To the south end of this expansive cave, sacks and crates brimming with pilfered provisions form towering stacks.
 The floor slopes westward towards a narrow opening that descends into darkness, while a larger opening leads north down a set of natural stone steps, with the distant roar of falling water filling the air.
 Amidst the cavern's center, the coals of a smoldering fire pit linger.
 Thrak, the Ferralkin warlord, shares this space with his mangy pet wolf, Ripper, and two Vermkins.
 Filled with grandiose delusions, Thrak perceives himself as a burgeoning conqueror.
 His eccentricity extends to referring to himself in the third person, declaring threats such as, "Who dares defy Thrak?" or "Thrak will build a throne from your bones, puny ones!"
 The Vermkins under his command, however, resent his tyrannical behavior.